Customization Guide

 Images

-All images are stored in the public/images
+All images are stored in the public/images folder.
+To replace any image:

 - Navigate to

-- Replace the existing image with your new file
+public/images - Replace the existing image with your new file

 - Ensure the new file has the same name and format, or update all references